johanberntsson/ozmoo/README.md

 ![Ozmoo running a German game using a custom font with accented characters](https://github.com/johanberntsson/ozmoo/blob/master/screenshots/germangame.png)

 * Supports embedding a custom font.
-Currently one font is included in the distribution, but there will be more.
+Currently two fonts are included in the distribution, plus some versions for Swedish and German.
 And you can supply your own font.
 * Supports custom alphabets in Z-machine version 5 and 8.
 * Supports custom character mappings, allowing for games using accented characters.
+Comes with predefined mappings for Swedish and German.
-* Supports custom colour schemes
+* Supports custom colour schemes.
 * Supports up to ten save slots on a save disk (and most games will get the full ten slots).
-* Supports writing a name for a save
+* Supports writing a name for each save.
 * Supports building a Z-code game without virtual memory.
 This means the whole game must fit in RAM at once, imposing a size restriction of about 50-52 KB.
 A game built this way can then be played on a C64 without a diskdrive.
 This far, save/restore does require a diskdrive, but there may be a version with save/restore to tape in the future.
-* Supports using an REU (Ram Expansion Unit) for caching
+* Supports using an REU (Ram Expansion Unit) for caching.
+The REU can also be used to play a game built for a dual disk drive system with just one drive.

 ## Building and running